LenaAnneKrug/lena-as-a-leader/README.md

 ## Direct Responsibility Individual
 * I believe strongly in this principle
 * Everything should have a single owner who is responsible
-* If you are responsible for something and are not going to be available, it is your responsibility to make sure someone is accountable for you
+* If you are responsible for something and are not going to be available, it is your responsibility to make sure someone is responsible for you
 	* If you have an emergency never worry, I've got you covered, always

 ## More Working Code Principle